RosettaCommons/documentation/application_documentation/ddg-monomer.md

 Kortemme et al. (2002) "A simple physical model for binding energy hot spots in protein-protein complexes", PNAS 22, 14116-21

-Application purpose
+Purpose
 ===========================================

 The purpose of this application is to predict the change in stability (the ddG) of a monomeric protein induced by a point mutation.
 The application takes as input the crystal structure of the wild-type (which must be first pre-minimized), and generates a structural model of the point-mutant.
 The ddG is given by the difference in rosetta energy between the wild-type structure and the point mutant structure.
 More precisely, 50 models each of the wild-type and mutant structures should be generated, and the most accurate ddG is taken as the difference between the mean of the top-3-scoring wild type structures and the top-3-scoring point-mutant structures.

-(What is this code supposed to do?
-What sorts of problems does it solve)

 Algorithm
 =========

-(Broadly, how does this code work?
-Does it have a centroid phase?
-A fullatom phase?
-Does it run repacking every so often?)

 There are two main ways that this application should be used: a high-resolution and a low-resolution way.
-They are nearly as accurate as each other with corellation coefficients of 0.69 and 0.68 on a set of 1210 mutations.
+They are nearly as accurate as each other with correlation coefficients of 0.69 and 0.68 on a set of 1210 mutations.
 These are described by the protocols on rows 16 and 3 of [Kellogg,2011], respectively.

 A) High Resolution Protocol: